-Our client, a wholesale operator, proposed to Smart Africa an innovative model: a regulation and a generalized decrease of all wholesale and retail tariffs applicable to intra-African traffic, voice and data, including roaming.
+In this context, an international wholesaler proposed to Smart Africa a breakthrough model: a regulation and a generalized decrease of all wholesale and retail tariffs applicable to intra-African traffic, voice and data, including in roaming situations.

 Its objective: to offer a new counter proposal to SMART Africa.